build-on-aws/content/posts/no-code-ai-with-sagemaker-canvas/index.md

 Amazon SageMaker Canvas allows building ML models using a visual interface instead of writing code.
 It includes pre-built ML models for a variety of use cases including sentiment analysis, object detection on images, document analysis, and others.
 You can import and join data from different external resources Amazon S3, Snowflake, Google Analytics, and many more.

 For our example, we will create a custom model using time-series forecasting and import a dataset stored from Amazon S3.

+Time series forecasting refers to the process of predicting future values or patterns in a sequence of data points that are collected over time.
+It involves analyzing historical patterns, trends, and seasonality within the data to make predictions about future values, enabling decision-making, planning, and understanding of future trends.

 Below is an architectural diagram and the high-level steps:

 1. Obtain a historical dataset from Nasdaq
 2. Modify the dataset and upload it to Amazon S3 bucket